crawler64/moodle_Shibboleth_Downloader/README.md

 - `password` : your_Password
 - `root_dir` : The root directory for where the files are to be stored
 - `moodle_url` : URL for moodle authentication / Where you type in your credentials
-- `shibboleth_url` : URL for the shibboleth server

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.

-`Cannot connect to moodle` : Authentication failure or moodle is down.

 #### REQUIREMENTS

-- Python 2.7+
+- Python 2.7
-- Beautifulsoup - `sudo apt-get install python-beautifulsoup`
+- mechanize - `sudo apt-get install mechanize`

 ### EXTRAS